mrktrace/MRKViper/README.md

 ```

-I hope this pod is useful to you, and if it saves your life, a beer is always welcome! 🍺
+I hope this pod is useful to you, and if it saves your life you can get me a beer! 🍺